Chart Color Schemes

 Hawthorne's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Hawthorne shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
-Private health cover stands at approximately 82%, covering 4,695 people, compared to Greater Brisbane's 73.8% and a national average of 55.3%.
-Mental health issues affect 7.1% and asthma impacts 6.7% of residents.
+Hawthorne's health outcomes show excellent results across all age groups, with a very low prevalence of common health conditions.
+Private health cover stands at approximately 82% of the total population (4,695 people), higher than Greater Brisbane's 73.8%, and significantly above the national average of 55.3%.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 7.1% and 6.7% of residents respectively.

-A total of 77.9% report no medical ailments, compared to 74.9% in Greater Brisbane.
-The area has 9.0%, or 511 people aged 65 and over, lower than Greater Brisbane's 11.3%.
-Health outcomes among seniors align with the general population's health profile.
+A total of 77.9% of residents report being completely free from medical ailments, compared to 74.9% across Greater Brisbane.
+Hawthorne has a lower proportion of seniors aged 65 and over at 9.0% (511 people), compared to Greater Brisbane's 11.3%.
+Despite this, health outcomes among seniors in Hawthorne are strong and broadly align with the general population's health profile.

 Frequently Asked Questions - Health